 Well, I’m glad you asked, because I'm here to share four outrageously effective ways to set boundaries with your parents while preserving your sanity (and sense of humour).

-Initiate Open and Honest Conversations: The foundation of healthy boundaries is open communication.
+Initiate Open and Honest Conversations: The foundation of setting boundaries effectively is open communication.
 Initiate a conversation with your parents to discuss your needs and expectations.
 Be honest about why you've moved back home, what your goals are, and which boundaries you'd like to establish.
 Here's how to approach it:

 📌Choose the right time: Find a quiet, relaxed moment to sit down with your parents when you can have their full attention.